GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/data.rst

 Retrieving cursor position
 --------------------------

-The funciton ``numdisplay.readcursor`` can be used to retrieve cursor position.
+The function ``numdisplay.readcursor`` can be used to retrieve cursor position.
 Note that it will **not** respond to mouse clicks, **only** keyboard entries are acknowledged.

 When invoked, ``readcursor()`` will stop the flow of the program and wait for the user to put the cursor on top of the image and type a key.
-A **string** with four space-separated values are going to be returned: the x and y coordinates, a frame reference number, and value of the key the user hit.
+A **string** with four space-separated values are going to be returned: the x and y coordinates, a frame reference number, and the value of the key the user hit.

 ::